Wormwood (Artemisia absinthium)

 Crohn's Disease Symptom Improvement

-The Krebs 2010 controlled clinical trial showed wormwood reduced serum TNF-α from 24.5 to 8.0 pg/mL (vs. 25.7 → 21.1 in controls) over 6 weeks.
-CDAI scores fell from 275 to <175 with remission in 8 patients vs. 2 placebo.
-The Omer 2007 RCT (n=40, Germany) showed steroid-sparing effect — 90% improvement during prednisone tapering.
+A controlled clinical trial showed wormwood reduced serum TNF-alpha from 24.5 to 8.0 pg/mL (vs 25.7 to 21.1 in controls), with CDAI scores falling from 275 to under 175 and remission in 8 patients vs 2 on placebo.
+A separate RCT (n=40) showed a steroid-sparing effect, with 90% improvement during prednisone tapering.
 These are notable findings warranting confirmation in larger, blinded trials.

 Mood Improvement in IBD Patients

-The Krebs 2010 trial documented improvement in Hamilton Depression Scale scores in Crohn's patients receiving wormwood — paralleling clinical symptom improvement.
+A trial documented improvement in Hamilton Depression Scale scores in Crohn's patients receiving wormwood, paralleling clinical symptom improvement.
 This dual mood-and-disease effect is unusual and warrants further investigation.

 Digestive/Appetite Stimulation (Traditional Use)